coderefinery/snakemake_hackathon/content/Toy_example.md

 The workflow manager enables scalable and reproducible scientific pipelines by chaining a series of rules in a fully-specified software environment.

+This example is adapted from ["Using CSC Computing Environment Efficiently"](https://csc-training.github.io/csc-env-eff/) course.

 ## Use Containers as Runtime Environment

 One can use Singularity/Apptainer container as an alternative to native installations